nickth3man/CSV_analyzer/docs/design.md

 14. **Learns from queries** via persistent KnowledgeStore
 15. **Handles errors gracefully** with automatic retry and error correction

+16. **Advanced Metrics & Play Style Analysis**: Deriving play styles from usage, efficiency, and shooting splits
+17. **Lineup Optimization**: Algorithms to construct teams based on user-defined constraints and maximization metrics

 ### User Stories

 - As a user, I want to ask questions about NBA data in plain English
+- As a user, I want to compare players across eras, analyzing play styles, advanced stats, and career totals
+- As a user, I want to generate optimal lineups based on specific constraints (e.g., "Lakers all-time best", "all-center lineup")
 - As a user, I want to compare entities (e.g., "Compare LeBron James and Tracy McGrady careers")
 - As a user, I want the system to automatically understand my CSV file structures
 - As a user, I want access to real-time NBA data alongside my CSV files